Aigul9/elevators/README.md

 # elevators

+This is a small pet-project for the shortest elevator path analysis and subsequent usage in everyday life.

+Further ideas include creating a mobile app which would take a starting and ending points as an input and return the most convenient ways to reach the target place.

 ## Background

 One of our office buildings has an unusual elevator infrastructure: a double-car elevator system in a single shaft.
 There are 3 shafts in total located in a shape of a triangle, e.g.: